OWASP/samm/Supporting Resources/v2.0/summit-201706-woburn/core model changes - input seba.md

 4. Add interfaces with Dev/Ops tooling (e.g. Jira, ...)
 5. The activities should be completely aligned on agile & devops type of development and deployments.
 Waterfall development can fall back on SAMM1.5
 6. SAMM assessments/roadmaps are created on Dev / DevOps team level
-7. Business Unit & organisation level can be aggregated
+7. Business Unit & organization level can be aggregated
 8. Each Level should be "certifiable" with a level of assurance: self-assessed, externally interview based or externally evidence based.

 1. The roadmap should be simplified: